 Existing battery charging technology relies on microprocessors (computer chips) to recharge, using 3 steps of regulated charging.
 These are the “smart chargers”.
 These are readily available.
 The three steps in lead-acid battery charging are the main current inputs for conversion, and float charge on a continuous period.
-Periodic equalisation to maintain uniformity is necessary.
-Use battery manufacturer’s recommendations on charging procedures and voltages or a quality microprocessor controlled charger to maintain battery capacity and service life.
+Periodic equalization to maintain uniformity is necessary.
+Use the battery manufacturer’s recommendations on charging procedures and voltages or a quality microprocessor controlled charger to maintain battery capacity and service life.

 The “smart chargers” are profiled with contemporary charging technology in mind, and also take information from the battery to provide maximum charge benefit with minimum observation.